 - men and women over 50 it is 30 and 21 grams per day, respectively, due to decreased food consumption.

-Dips and nachos are other ideas to get you going…
+Here are other bean recipes to get you going…

 Gallo Pinto: Black beans and rice